Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Overview

 This sample demonstrates how to deploy a Python Flask web application to **Azure Cloud** using [Azure App Service](https://docs.microsoft.com/azure/app-service/).
 To do so, we will use the [code sample from flask webapp my tenant authentication](https://github.com/azure-samples/ms-identity-python-flask-webapp-authentication).
+You may choose to follow these steps with a different sample or your own project.

 ## Scenario

-- This web application uses [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) (leveraging the OpenID Connect protocol) to sign in a user and obtain a JWT **ID Token** from **Azure AD**.
+1. A `confidential client` web application hosted on Azure App Service uses **MSAL for Python** to sign in users to their own tenant and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD**:
-- Users can only sign in with work or school accounts that are in this application's Azure AD tenant.
+2. The **ID Token** proves that a user has successfully authenticated with this tenant.
-- The **ID Token** contains claims that are to verify the user's identity and access rights.
+3. The web application protects one of its routes according to user's authentication status.

 ![Overview](./ReadmeFiles/sign-in.png)